Real Estate Appraisals: A Primer

 This is where we gather information on local building costs, the cost of labor and other factors to ascertain how much it would cost to replace the property being appraised.
 This estimate commonly sets the maximum on what a property would sell for.
 The cost approach is also the least used predictor of value.

 Appraisers get to know the communities in which they appraise.
 They thoroughly understand the value of particular features to the people of that area.
 Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the home in question.
 Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.

 A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
 At A & B Tax Service, we are an authority in knowing the value of real estate features in Sturtevant and Racine County neighborhoods.
 This approach to value is most often given the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in the event they had to put the property on the market again.
-It all comes down to this, an appraiser from A & B Tax Service will help you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
+It is important to note that while this amount is probably the strongest indication of what a house is worth, it probably will not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+It all comes down to this, an appraiser from A & B Tax Service will help you discover the most accurate property value, so you can make profitable real estate decisions.